AspenForester/HCSharePoint/README.md

 1.1.5.0 - Sanitized the code for public consumption.

 # ToDo
+- Account for ADFS authentication!!
+The current Credential parameter only works with Windows Authentication.
 - Add a query option.
 We now have the syntax for querying figured out in order to be able to document it
 - If we allow queries, then I think we need to change the way we manage the number of returned items.
 - Query syntax: